Success Stories

 “Don’t be paralyzed by the fear of failing!
 I hope my example will inspire other scientists to do the same with their projects.”

-“Why don‘t you turn your research into a company?“ A wise question by a professor turned Stefanie, a brave and passionate scientist doing her postdoc after finishing her Ph.D. in molecular and translational biomedicine, into an entrepreneur.
+A spin-off from ETH Zurich“Why don‘t you turn your research into a company?“ A wise question by a professor turned Stefanie, a brave and passionate scientist doing her postdoc after finishing her Ph.D. in molecular and translational biomedicine, into an entrepreneur.
 Four years ago, based on her research, she co-founded TOLREMO therapeutics AG, a company with a goal to develop resistance-preventing cancer therapies.
 TOLREMO‘s drug candidates reprogram cancer cells to prevent them from becoming resistant to certain cancer therapies and thereby prolong the lives of cancer patients.

 TOLREMO currently operates with a team of 12 people, has raised over CHF 22 million and has its first drug candidate which will enter the clinic in 2022.